How to create effective marketing triggers in your online shop.

 When the day finally arrived, to increase my ability, I brought my gym stuff to work - so I didn’t have the option of going home first and sinking into the couch for the foreseeable future.

-Finally, I “strategically” chose the gym that is underneath my apartment building to act as my trigger.
+Finally, I “strategically” chose the gym that is underneath my apartment building to act as my prompt.
 I knew if I wanted to make it a reality, I had to have the constant reminder of walking past the gym every single day.

 Following the initial workout (and nervously signing up for the one-year contract), I made sure that I signed up for classes three times a week - again milking the commitment principle.
-I also put dedicated gym time in my calendar to act as the recurring triggers that helped me not only to make time for it but also forced me to go at that moment.
+I also put dedicated gym time in my calendar to act as the recurring prompts that helped me not only to make time for it but also forced me to go at that moment.

 In case you’re wondering, one year later, I haven’t missed a beat (give or take a few of those summer nights ;).